DuplosFidibuss/academic-time-planner/README.md

 Now, open a browser window and go to [https://localhost:7034].
 The application will be loaded.

-You can terminate the application at any time by typing Ctrl-C in the command prompt.
+You can terminate the application at any time by pressing Ctrl+C in the command prompt.

 ## For developers